 Our attorneys understand and love dogs.
 But we understand the danger of dog bites and the injuries they cause.
 We have a history of handling dog bite and animal bite injuries.
 We can help you understand who is liable for injuries sustained and we can conduct the necessary investigation of the situation while you focus on your child or other loved one.

 Bites or Attacks by Other Animals

 Virginia law treats other domesticated animals and liability for injuries they inflict the same as dog bites or attacks.
 If you are injured by a bite or other injury inflicted by any animal, call us to discuss the nature of the attack and the likelihood of developing a case to recover just compensation.

 Call Altizer Law, P.C.

 If you, your child, or another loved one is injured by a dog bite or animal bite, it is important to first seek medical attention for the victim.
 Second, try to take pictures and gather information from all witnesses.
-Third, call the experienced attorneys of Altizer Law, P.C.
+Third, call Altizer Law, P.C.
 We will handle your legal case while you focus on healing or caring for your loved one.
 If you are entitled to financial compensation, we will represent you and your interests aggressively to obtain for you the best possible settlement under Virginia law.